 How to Become a Medical Illustrator

 A medical illustrator isn’t exactly the same as other illustrators, because it requires more knowledge and professional skills.
-In other words, it’s a very specific job that can’t be replaced easily.
-Let’s say, it’s a more “serious” job and you should have a talent for both art and science.
+There is an education requirement for a medical illustrator and you should have a talent for both art and science.

 Don’t get me wrong, all illustrator jobs are serious, but you’ll get what I mean as I explain what a medical illustrator is, including some job routines.